 Jan 14th, 2010

-“The Mem has a "m" sound and is a picture of a water.
-This letter can also mean the flowing water of man and animals, the blood.
-Blood is passed from one generation to another and can therefore mean "from."
+In the ancient Hebrew...“The Mem has a "m" sound and is a picture of waves of water.
+This letter can also mean the flowing water of man & animals, the blood.
+Blood is passed from one generation to another & can therefore mean "from."
 When this letter is prefixed to the word erets the word me'erets is formed meaning "from a land."

 Combined, these letters mean waterhead or head waters.
 The Ancient Hebrew lexicon goes on to explain the head waters of a river are only a trickle and have stagnant pools causing the water to be bitter.
 Something that is bitter of taste or attitude.
 Rebellion is one with a bitter attitude. http://www.ancient-hebrew.org

 Bitterness is also associated with grief, provoke, vex & weakness.

 Etymology: Middle English, from Old English biter; akin to Old High German bittar bitter, Old English bītan to bite — Date: before 12th century

 1 a : being or inducing the one of the four basic taste sensations that is peculiarly acrid, astringent, or disagreeable and suggestive of an infusion of hops — compare salt, sour, sweet b : distasteful or distressing to the mind : galling <a bitter sense of shame>